wlerin/feralfilehosting/Feral Wiki/Installable software/Restarting - rtorrent - Deluge - Transmission - MySQL/readme.md

 rtorrent
 ~~~

 You will now usually see the error that rtorrent it throwing out.

 You can try this in some cases:

 ~~~
 rm -rf ~/private/rtorrent/work/rtorrent.*
 ~~~

+If the error means nothing to you can [open a ticket](https://www.feralhosting.com/manager/tickets/new) or ask on [IRC](https://www.feralhosting.com/chat) for help.

-**3.1:** Start it again in a screen:
+**3.1:** Start it again in a screen once you have resolved the errors:

 ~~~
 screen -S rtorrent rtorrent